Updated: Aug 19, 2022

 We have compiled a list of the most common questions regarding our WTS drums, including our Welch Tuning System™ hardware, WTS Artistry Series™ shell packs and snare drum, WTS Epiphany Series™ shell packs and snare drums, and WTS Steve Pruitt Signature Snare.
 Throughout this article, get answers to these popular questions!

-1) How can I buy the WTS Artistry Series shell packs and snares?
+1) How can I buy the WTS Drums shell packs and snares?